pespantelis/vue-typeahead/README.md

       // (optional)
       minChars: 3,

-      // If to auto select the first item in the list
+      // Highlight the first item in the list
       // (optional)
       selectFirst: false,

       // Override the default value (`q`) of query parameter name
       // Use a falsy value for RESTful query
       // (optional)